Axiomatisation for an asynchronous epistemic logic with sending and receiving messages: Introduction

 We make a number of further assumptions in our knowledge representation wherein we follow the approach in \cite{AA}.
 First, as said, agents receive messages in the order in which they were sent.
 In this we follow the classic FIFO scheme of communication in asynchronous systems \cite{brand1983communicating}.
 Second, when envisaging alternative histories of past actions, agents only consider the messages they have already received.
 For example, Alice cannot assume that Bob has listened to the third episode of the podcast if she has not listened to it yet.
 We assume that she has no knowledge that any further episodes will ever be released.
+This assumption fits well our setting wherein sending and receiving messages that are announcements reduce agents' uncertainty about unchanging facts---contrary to communication in distributed systems wherein messages may also change the value of facts and with that agents' uncertainty over such factual change.
+See also Section \ref{sectionComparison} for a detailed discussion.
 Third, we assume that announcements are \emph{truthful}, meaning they are true when broadcast, as in PAL.
 Related to that, we need a notion of \emph{executability} of histories.
 This notion ensures that agents only consider possible histories that consist of announcements that, given a state of the system, can be truthfully broadcast and received there.

-Intuitively, in our approach, an agent knows a proposition if, and only if, she can only imagine states and histories executable there that satisfy the proposition, taking into account that the messages she received were true when sent, while ignoring that other agents may have received more announcements than herself.
+Intuitively, in our approach, an agent knows a formula if and only if she can only imagine states and histories executable there that satisfy the formula, taking into account that the messages she received were true when sent, while ignoring that other agents may have received more announcements than herself.

 In \cite{AA}, and the related \cite{fromPALtoAA,quantifyingAA}, two notions of validity are defined: a formula is {\em $\epsilon$-valid} (\emph{valid}) if it is true in every state of every epistemic model (Kripke model), given that no sending or receiving actions have yet been executed.
-In other words, these formulas are always true given the empty history.
+In other words, these formulas are always true given the empty history $\epsilon$.
 This carries no intuition of temporal uncertainty, but assumes a commonly known origin to start the interpretation.
-Then, a formula is \emph{$\ast$-valid} (\emph{always-valid}) if it is true in every state of every epistemic model, and given a prior history of actions (sending and receiving).
+Then, a formula is \emph{$\ast$-valid} (\emph{always-valid}) if it is true in every state of every epistemic model, and given any prior history of actions (sending and receiving).
 The $\epsilon$-validities have been axiomatised in \cite{AA}.